getify/You-Dont-Know-JS/async & performance/ch3.md

 Hopefully the previous discussion now fully "resolves" (pun intended) in your mind why the Promise is trustable, and more importantly, why that trust is so critical in building robust, maintainable software.

-Can you async code in JS without trust?
+Can you write async code in JS without trust?
 Of course you can.
 We JS developers have been coding async with nothing but callbacks for nearly two decades.

 But once you start questioning just how much you can trust the mechanisms you build upon to actually be predictable and reliable, you start to realize callbacks have a pretty shaky trust foundation.